Do you ever think you're doing everything right with your nightly natural hair regimen, and still awake to a dry, brittle, and tangled mess?

 Running a heater while you sleep may be necessary to keep warm, but consider using a humidifier overnight to help replace that dry air with moisture.
 This can result in more moisturized hair, but also improve the texture and health of your skin as well.

 5. Anticipate the needs of your hair

 If you know your hair is often extremely dry, feel free to double up on the hydration by adding on any other butters, creams, or custards to style with.
 NaturAll produces incredible styling products that are also great for your hair, and use fortifying ingredients that actually nourish your hair as you style.
-Try our Avocado Curl Custard to help define your curls or set your style, all while adding on even more hair conditioning ingredients to help you wake up to your best hair yet!
+Try this Hydrating Avocado & Kiwi Custard to help define your curls or set your style, all while adding on even more hair conditioning ingredients to help you wake up to your best hair yet!

 6. Sleep on a satin or silk pillowcase

 Silk is a natural fiber used to make cloth, while satin is a weave that can be made from a variety of fiber materials.
 You can usually tell the difference because silk has a shimmery appearance, while satin is glossy on one side and dull on the back.
 Always check the label as a satin fabric will usually be cheaper than silk, but it is not quite as effective for protecting your hair and skin at night.

 Silk pillowcases are slick and create very little friction compared to cotton and jersey fabrics.
 While other fabrics are prone to snag and tug on your hair, silk/satin allows your hair to move and glide around freely resulting in less breakage, tangling, and frizz in the morning!

 Silk also absorbs far less moisture from your hair than other fabrics.
 Sleeping on a satin/silk pillowcase will prevent your product from being sucked out of your hair by your pillowcase overnight.

 7. Use a satin/silk scarf or bonnet.